EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/organizations/cult-of-amalchi.md

 ## The Ritual Sacrifice

-The ritual performed at [Cauldin's Tomb](../places/cauldins-tomb.md) requires five simultaneous blood sacrifices in order of innocence:
+The ritual performed at [[cauldins-tomb]] requires five simultaneous blood sacrifices in order of innocence:

 * **The Potential:** the blood of a miscarriage or aborted fetus.
 Generally cut from the Mother (see below) or through an induced abortion.
 Sometimes, if there are no targets, they will use the unborn of animals.
 * **The Innocent:** the blood of a young child.
 This involves the sacrifice of a child, a soul uncorrupted by the sins of the world.